-This article explains how to complete the main page of the Self Assessment tax return in FreeAgent.
+An introduction for limited company directors to the Main Return page of the Self Assessment tax return in FreeAgent

 Remember: FreeAgent cannot advise you on how to fill in your tax return correctly, nor can we check your figures to see if they are correct, unless they have been calculated by the software.
 We are not authorised by HMRC to provide accounting or tax advice.
 If you are in any doubt as to whether a figure on your tax return is right, you need to speak to your accountant or to HMRC.
 If you don't have an accountant, have a look in our accountants' directory for a FreeAgent Friendly accountant.